smorrrs/Shadow-Tactics-Resources/timer_setup.md

 ## Configure Layout
-In addition to the timer with load removal, you can add a second timer that includes loads:

 1. Close the Split Editor window if open
 2. Right-click the LiveSplit timer window and select "Edit Layout..."